 Note: It is your legal obligation to manage your list of candidates enrolled in Continuous Check.
 You must obtain the required consent before enrolling them, and you must remove them from the service when they begin an Adverse Action process or are removed from your platform.

 Work with your legal counsel to ensure that your Continuous Check process remains compliant with all applicable laws and regulations.

 Unenroll a candidate from Continuous Check

-When your engagement status changes with a candidate, and they are no longer part of your workforce, it is your responsibility to unenroll them from Continuous Check.
+When a Candidate is no longer part of your workforce, it is your responsibility to manually unenroll them from Continuous Check.
 However, if you begin an Adverse Action process for the Candidate using the Checkr dashboard, they will be automatically unenrolled.

 Work with your legal counsel to establish a working protocol for managing your unenrollment process.

-Checkr also allows you to add Tags to a report, download a shareable PDF, and review the actions taken during Report generation.
+Checkr allows you to add Tags to a Report, download a shareable PDF, and review the actions taken during Report generation.

-Adding Tags allows you to more easily search for Reports within the Checkr Dashboard.
-Once Tags have been added to a report, a Tag filter will appear on the Candidates page.
+Adding Tags allows you to easily search for Reports within the Checkr Dashboard.
+Once Tags have been added to a Report, a Tag filter will appear on the Candidates page.